 Looking good will make your life easier.

-I listed this as #1 because you can instantly start taking advantage of it.
+I listed this as #1 because you can immediately start taking advantage of it.

 Your haircut, clothes, shoes, skincare, teeth, body fat percentage, muscle mass, and posture matter a lot and they all can be improved.